julielinx/julielinx.github.io/_posts/2020-03-30-12_missing_values.md

-# Entry 12 - Missing Values
+---
+title: "Entry 12: Missing Values"
+categories:
+  - Blog
+tags:
+  - pre-process
+---

-[Wikipedia](https://en.wikipedia.org/wiki/Missing_data) has a succint definition of missing values: "missing data, or missing values, occur when no data value is stored for the variable in an observation."
+[Wikipedia](https://en.wikipedia.org/wiki/Missing_data) has a succinct definition of missing values: "missing data, or missing values, occur when no data value is stored for the variable in an observation."
 Seems straight forward, but there are different underling reasons for missing data and those reasons can compound their effect in a model.

+The notebook where I did my code for this entry can be found on my github page in the [Entry 12 notebook](https://github.com/julielinx/datascience_diaries/blob/master/01_ml_process/12_nb_missing_values.ipynb)

 ## The Problem

 Most models are unable to run missing values.
-Tree-based models are an exception to this rule, but many of the others are intolerate of missingness.
+Tree-based models are an exception to this rule, but many of the others are intolerant of missingness.
 Unless I want to be confined to tree-based models (I don't, neural nets are basically a bunch of regression models strung together, and they build some of the most robust and accurate models currently possible) I need to be able to account for missing information.

 The major hurdle with this issue, as stated above, is that a missing value can mean different things in different contexts.
-There are various ways to indicate missingness in the dataset, some more appropriate for certain contexts than others.
+There are various ways to indicate missingness in a dataset, some more appropriate than others in certain contexts.

 ### Definitions